-Because the City discontinued making transfers from the water fund in 2011, the City currently transfers only electric revenue from GWP to the General Fund, through those funds described in the Charter.
-In FY2016-17, the City transferred \$19,912 or 10% of GWP electric operating revenues (in accordance with the City Charter's definition of operating revenues) to the GWP surplus fund, then to the City's general reserve fund, then to the City's general budget fund, in accordance with the requirements of the Charter.
-The amount of the GFT was equal to 10.8% of the City's General Fund revenues for FY 2016-17.
+The City discontinued making transfers from the water fund in 2011.
+Thus, the City currently transfers only electric revenue from GWP to the General Fund.
+In FY2017-18, the City transferred \$20,162 or 10% of GWP electric operating revenues (in accordance with the City Charter's definition of operating revenues) to the GWP surplus fund, then to the City's general budget fund, in accordance with the requirements of the Charter.
+The amount of the GFT was equal to 8.7% of the City's General Fund revenues for FY 2017-18.